xpack/web-jekyll/_posts/releases/ninja-build/2021-04-28-ninja-build-v1-10-2-3-released.md

 Compared to the upstream version, the Windows version also supports spawning scripts via `cmd.exe /c`.
-These scripts are used by **npm**/**xpm** to redirect invocations to the central xPacks storage.
+These scripts are used by **npm**/**xpm** to redirect invocations to the global xPacks store.

 ## Known problems